picotech/picosdk-ethernet-protocol-examples/README.md

 picosdk-ethernet-protocol-examples is a set of examples demonstrating the use of ethernet protocol commands with PicoLog data logger products.

-Examples are provided as Microsoft Visual Studio Community 2017 solutions and are grouped by driver name.
+Examples are grouped by driver name and with a sub-folder for programming language.

 ## Getting started